Project Orchestrator MCP server

 Stats

-The MCP Project Orchestrator is a comprehensive tool for managing Model Context Protocol (MCP) projects, providing template management, prompt handling, and Mermaid diagram generation capabilities.
-This guide will help you install and use the tool effectively.
+The MCP Project Orchestrator is a comprehensive tool for managing Model Context Protocol (MCP) projects, providing template management, prompt organization, and Mermaid diagram generation capabilities.
+It streamlines the development workflow for MCP-based applications.

 Installation